Macon Social Security Disability Lawyers

 - Information about your family members who may qualify for benefits, proof of marriage, and dates of prior marriages

 Many of these documents must be originals or certified copies.
-Hiring a social security disability attorney to help you with your case may or may not expedite the approval process, but it will increase the likelihood that your application will include all the appropriate information.
+Hiring Macon Social Security Disability Lawyers to help you with your case may or may not expedite the approval process, but it will increase the likelihood that your application will include all the appropriate information.
 Attorney representation also allows you to take immediate action in the event that the administration denies your application.
 An appeal may not take as long to process as an initial application.
 After filing an appeal, many individuals hear back within 120 days.

 Adult Disabled Children and Social Security Disability

 In addition to helping adults who can no longer work because of a medical condition, the team at Nelson & Smith also represents dependents who may be eligible for Social Security Disability based on a parent’s record.
 Adult children who were diagnosed with a disability or debilitating disease prior to age 22 may receive benefits if a parent receives disability, has retired, or is deceased.